CreasolTech/domoticz-hyundai-kia/README.md

 ## Credits
+Many thanks to:
+* lokonli for the update instructions

 Many thanks for the following language translations:
 * Dutch translation by Branko
 * Swedish translation by Joakim W.